ylaboratory/splitpea/README.md

 Next, calculate changes in PSI values (delta PSI) between each cancer sample relative to the summarized normal pancreatic data.
 Here, we also empirically calculate a p-value for each delta PSI.
+(Note that this script also constructs a summary volcano plot as shown in Figure 4 of the manuscript.)

 ```sh
 Rscript src/delta_psi.R -o psis -s test-data/spliced_exons_gtex_pancreas_test_combined_mean.txt -b test-data/spliced_exons_gtex_pancreas_test.txt -t test-data/spliced_exons_tcga_paad_test.txt